 Add To Favorites

-Research images and information about Dutch artist Vincent van Gogh.
+Invite students to research images and information about Dutch artist Vincent van Gogh.
 Van Gogh’s mental illnesses and inner-ear issues made him feel dizzy much of the time.
 These medical challenges most likely led him to use the thick swirling blobs of paint found on many of his most famous masterpieces.

 Van Gogh died a pauper, but his more 700 drawings and paintings are worth millions today.
 One of his most famous paintings is "Starry Night."
 In this painting the sky is deep, dark blues and yellows swirling around stars and a moon.
 Van Gogh’s paint was very thick, and he used a technique called impasto.
-You can do something similar with varying coils of Crayola Model Magic® compound!
+Students can do something similar with varying coils of Crayola Model Magic® compound!
 It is a wonderful way to interpret this technique.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step